squid-cache/squid-cache.github.io/SquidFaq/CacheDigests.rst

 Since Squid is programmed using an event-handling model, the approach taken is to split the digest building task into chunks (i.e.  chunks of entries to add) and to register each chunk as an event.
-If CPU load is overly high, it is possible to extend the build period
-- as long as it is finished before the next rebuild is due!
+If CPU load is overly high, it is possible to extend the build period - as long as it is finished before the next rebuild is due!

 It may prove more efficient to implement the digest building as a separate process/thread in the future...

 == How are Cache Digests transferred between peers? ==

 Cache Digests are fetched from peers using the standard HTTP protocol (note that a ''pull'' rather than ''push'' technique is used).

-After the first access to a peer, a ''peerDigestValidate'' event is queued
-(this event decides if it is time to fetch a new version of a digest from a peer).
+After the first access to a peer, a ''peer``Digest``Validate'' event is queued (this event decides if it is time to fetch a new version of a digest from a peer).
 The queuing delay depends on the number of peers already queued for validation - so that all digests from different peers are not fetched simultaneously.